anish833/CyberHack-CTF/Cryptography/Colors/Readme.md

 <img src='hexahue-alphabet.png'/>

-which is stated as hexahue alphabet and after decoding it I got the flag
+which is stated as hexahue alphabet and after decoding it and replacing dot with dashes  I got the flag

 flag: ``` cyberhack{colors_are_beautiful}```